 “Truth requires a maximum effort to see through the eyes of strangers, foreigners and enemies.”

-His landmark narrative history of the civil rights era, America in the King Years, has been compared with other epic histories such as Shelby Foote’s The Civil War and Robert Caro’s multi-volume biography of Lyndon Johnson.
-The King-era trilogy required more than twenty-four years of intensive research as Branch sought to illuminate not only the life of the man, but also the times in which he lived.
-Writing in The News & Observer, Timothy B. Tyson writes, “Taylor Branch has become the most important narrator of America’s democratic aspirations. . . . a profound act of citizenship, scholarship, and storytelling as he brings those years to life and lets them speak their truth for the ages.”
+His landmark narrative history of the Civil Rights Era, America in the King Years, has been compared with other epic histories such as Shelby Foote’s The Civil War and Robert Caro’s multi-volume biography of Lyndon Johnson.
+The King-era trilogy required more than 24 years of intensive research as Branch sought to illuminate not only the life of the man, but also the times in which he lived.
+Writing in The News & Observer, Timothy B. Tyson said, “Taylor Branch has become the most important narrator of America’s democratic aspirations…. a profound act of citizenship, scholarship, and storytelling as he brings those years to life and lets them speak their truth for the ages.”

-The trilogy’s first book, Parting the Waters: America in the King Years, 1954-63 was hailed in Time as a “major accomplishment in biography as social history” and as “a paradigm of the new American history at its best” by Newsweek’s Jim Miller.
+The trilogy’s first book, Parting the Waters: America in the King Years, 1954-63, was hailed in Time as a “major accomplishment in biography as social history” and as “a paradigm of the new American history at its best” by Newsweek’s Jim Miller.
 It was honored with a Pulitzer Prize, the National Book Critics Circle Award, and a Christopher Award.
 President Obama included Parting the Waters on his list of 10 books he recommends for future leaders.

-Branch’s most recent book returns to civil rights history.
-The King Years: Historic Moments in the Civil Rights Movement presents eighteen key episodes across the full span of the era, selected and linked by language from the trilogy, with new introductions for each of the chapters.
-The result is a compact, 190-page primer for readers interested in this transformative period of American history.
+Branch’s drew on this essential history to write The King Years: Historic Moments in the Civil Rights Movement, which presents eighteen key episodes across the full span of the era, selected and linked by language from the trilogy, with new introductions for each of the chapters.
+The result is a compact, 190-page primer for readers interested in this transformative period in American history.
 “You come away from this trim digest inspired and enlightened,” wrote Gene Seymour in American History.
-Branch offers an on-line seminar from the University of Baltimore built around The King Years and other texts.
+Branch also offers an online seminar from the University of Baltimore built around The King Years and other texts.

 Far more personal than Branch’s previous books, The Clinton Tapes: Conversations with a President, 1993 – 2001 was the result of an unprecedented eight-year project to gather a sitting president’s comprehensive oral history on tape.
-Joe Klein, writing in The New York Times Book Review contributor Joe Klein called it an “odd, revealing and often delightful book.”
+Joe Klein, writing in The New York Times Book Review, called it an “odd, revealing and often delightful book.”

-Aside from writing, Taylor Branch speaks before a variety of audiences—colleges, high schools, churches, synagogues, mosques, political and professional groups.
+Branch addresses audiences at colleges, high schools, churches, synagogues, mosques, and political and professional groups.
 He has discussed doctrines of nonviolence with prisoners at San Quentin as well as officers at the National War College.
-He has presented seminars on civil rights at Oxford University and in sixth-grade classrooms and the halls of Oxford University.
+His seminars on civil rights have reached sixth-grade classrooms and the halls of Oxford University.
 His 2008 address at the National Cathedral marked the 40th anniversary of Dr. King’s last Sunday sermon from that pulpit.
-In 2009, he gave the Theodore H. White Lecture on the Press and Politics at Harvard.
+In 2009, he delivered the Theodore H. White Lecture on the Press and Politics at Harvard.

 For more information on Taylor Branch, please visit taylorbranch.com.Download Taylor Branch's press kit here.